jacquescorbytuech/Blog/src/_posts/writing/welcome_journeys.md

+---
-Title: How to Build a Welcome Program
+title: How to Build a Welcome Program
-Slug: how-to-build-welcome-program
+permalink: how-to-build-welcome-program
-Date: 2020-05-10 13:57
+date: 2020-05-10
+---

 Some collected thoughts on welcome programs.